AuraMask/auramask-extension/test/unit/development/sample-changelog.md

 ## 3.12.1 2017-11-29

 - Fix bug where a user could be shown two different seed phrases.
-- Detect when multiple web3 extensions are active, and provide useful error.
+- Detect when multiple webu extensions are active, and provide useful error.
 - Adds notice about seed phrase backup.

 ## 3.12.0 2017-10-25

 - Add support for alternative ENS TLDs (Ethereum Name Service Top-Level Domains).
 - Lower minimum gas price to 0.1 GWEI.
-- Remove web3 injection message from production (thanks to @ChainsawBaby)
+- Remove webu injection message from production (thanks to @ChainsawBaby)
 - Add additional debugging info to our state logs, specifically OS version and browser version.

 ## 3.11.2 2017-10-21